 Go on a 10-day wildlife adventure in Borneo with Culture Trip, led by one of our expert Local Insiders.

-Once an unknown desert island off the coast of Sabah; Now a name known around the globe by Survivor fans.
-Stepping off the boat in Pulau Tiga, tourists are welcomed by a large sign saying ‘Survivor Island’.
-Acting as a secret location on the first series of the popular reality TV series, the 158-square kilometre island off Sabah’s west coast became the home to 16 contestants.
-The castaways suddenly found themselves in one of two tribes on Pulau Tiga’s beach isolated from the rest of the world.
-After a series of challenges and 39 gruelling days later, Richard Hatch emerged victorious in Survivor: Borneo.
-The series is currently on its 36th season using different locations around the world.
-Pulau Tiga was the first.
+Once an unknown desert island off the coast of Sabah; now a name known by Survivor fans around the globe.
+Stepping off the boat in Pulau Tiga, visitors are welcomed by a large sign declaring it to be “Survivor Island”.
+As the setting of the first edition of the popular reality TV show, the 158sqkm (61sqmi) island off Sabah’s west coast became home to 16 contestants.
+These castaways found themselves in one of two tribes on Pulau Tiga’s beach, isolated from the rest of the world.
+After a series of challenges across 39 gruelling days, Richard Hatch emerged victorious.
+Although many different locations around the world have subsequently played host to the series, Pulau Tiga was the first.

-Formed after a volcanic eruption towards the end of the 19th century, the island today holds the title as youngest in Malaysia’s stretch of South China Sea along Sabah’s west coast.
-When combined with Kalampunian Besar and Kalampunian Damit, the trio form Tiga Island National Park.
-Kalampunian Damit, often referred to as Snake Island, acts as a breeding ground for various species of both poisonous and non-poisonous snakes.
+Formed after a volcanic eruption towards the end of the 19th century, Pulau Tiga is the youngest island in Malaysia’s stretch of South China Sea.
+In combination with neighbouring Kalampunian Besar and Kalampunian Damit, it makes up Tiga Island National Park.
+Kalampunian Damit, often referred to as Snake Island, is a breeding ground for various species of both poisonous and non-poisonous snake.